TAMS Summer Research Scholarships for juniors entering their senior year of study

 - UNT-based Summer Research Scholarship holders must register for at least one semester-credit-hour that reflects guided study or research within the department sponsoring your research.
 If your UNT research professor demands that you take three semester-credit hours, then so be it.
 Either way, we request that you obtain the professor’s approval to enroll for those hours on a Pass/Fail basis, as the summer-research experience is not about earning still one more “A”; at stake, rather, are the enchantment, discipline, and outcomes that accompany the adventure of research.

-- If you conduct research at other universities, you will still have to enroll in, and pay for, HNRS 3996, a UNT one-semester credit-hour, P/F (with Associate Dean James Duban serving as the grader of record).
+- If you conduct research at other universities, you will still have to enroll in, and pay for, HNRS 3996, a UNT one-semester credit-hour, P/F.

 The following will be among the rules governing early-research comportment: